reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 md5: 2d9202924ee606ab47726038fbde05a3
 range: 46-55
 ```
-- Line 48 is our outer return.
+- Line 48 is our outer `{!rsh} return`.
 Notice the same syntax as the `purchase` function, but with different amounts.
 Now one `tok` is coming into the contract upon approval of the transaction.

 Hopefully this guide has helped you better understand the `{!rsh} parallelReduce`.